MakeItHackin/NerdyHanukkahCard/README.md

 https://www.tindie.com/products/28637/

-As of March 21, 2022, the current hardware version is v1.1.
+As of November 26, 2022, the current hardware version is v1.1.